MGI-tech-bioinformatics/SARS-CoV-2_Multi-PCR_v1.0/README.md

 ## Requirements:
 Before running this pipeline, you need to make sure that several pieces of software and/or modules are installed on the system:

-perl: v5.26.0
+Perl: v5.26.0
-python: v3.4.3
+Python: v3.4.3
 R: v3.3.2

-Library for python3 and R:
+Library for Python3 and R:
-* python3: pysam
+* Python3: pysam
 * R: Cairo

 Softwares for data quality control: